vigata/traffic-signal-detector/report.md

 ### Improvements ###
+#### speed ####
 The code could be run on GPU hardware to make it achieve 'real-time' status instead of the CPU based setup used here.

+#### inference application specific models ####
 Our use of out-of-the-box inference models maybe a limiting factor in terms of optimization for our problem.
 The models are trained in the COCO dataset and are classifying for object types we don't have interest for in this application.
 Therefore spending effort in training models exclusively focused on traffic signals could greatly diminish the complexity of the model and improve their speed.

+#### night dataset and operation ####
+All our imaging was done with daytime datasets and will only work during day time.
+Night time light detection comes with additional challenges specially when it comes to inference of the traffic light signals.

+* Possible solutions could be improvements in camera imaging with higher exposures that would reveal the features of the traffic signals.
+* completely different architecture for signal detection based exclusively on signal status within the picture